Create a

 Table of Contents

-Company culture has been a focus of management science for decades but is still very much misunderstood.
-Clever consultants often use the term as a marketing ploy or catch-all of many concepts and so blur its meaning.
+Company culture has been a focus of management science for decades, yet it remains widely misunderstood.
+Clever consultants often use the term as a marketing ploy or catch-all for many concepts, blurring its meaning.
 This concept, however, may be critical to business success for the following reasons:

 1. It is needed to survive in a VUCA world.
 Work is full of volatility, uncertainty, complexity, and ambiguity.
-For as many examples of dramatic success (e.g., Apple, Facebook, and Google) there are as many significant failures (e.g., Lehman Brothers, Enron, and AOL-Time Warner).
+For every example of dramatic success (e.g., Apple, Facebook, and Google), there are as many significant failures (e.g., Lehman Brothers, Enron, and AOL-Time Warner).

 3. Culture is a “tug-of-war.”
-Research from Quinn & Rohrbaugh identified that the different types of company cultures work against each other.
+Research from Quinn & Rohrbaugh found that different types of company culture work against each other.
 Organizational culture is always an internal competition.

 4. Culture is a success factor.
 Cameron and Quinn’s highly vetted work shows that the best organizations have an internally aligned culture.